-Students must demonstrate a competency in a foreign language that is equivalent to two year's study in college or four year's in high school.
+Students must demonstrate a competency in a foreign language that is equivalent to two years' study in college or four years' in high school.
 Normally this is demonstrated by completing 123 or 202-level courses or by examination.

 Students are advised to continue in languages they have studied previously and will be placed in classes at their level of ability as determined by placement examinations.
-Special three-course sequences (121-122-123), involving two semesters and an interim, are available in French, German, and Spanish for students whose preparation is weak or who are in teacher education programs without having studied a foreign language previously.
+Special three-course sequences (121-122-123), involving two semesters and an interim, are available in French, German, and Spanish for students whose preparation is weak.
+In no case, however, will students receive graduation credit for more than four courses from the 121-123 and 101-202 series.
 Languages other than those taught at Calvin may be accepted.
-Students for whom English is a second language may be exempt from this requirement but are required to take English core courses each semester until they have met their core requirements.
+Students for whom English is a second language are exempt from this requirement but are required to take English core courses each semester until they have completed two courses in English or American literature.